rickstaa/stable-learning-control/docs/spinningup/rl_intro.rst

 .. admonition:: You Should Know

-    While the line between these two formulations of return are quite stark in RL formalism, deep RL practice tends to blur the line a fair bit---for instance, we frequently set up algorithms to optimize the undiscounted return, but use discount factors in estimating **value functions**.
+    While the line between these two formulations of return are quite stark in RL formalism, deep RL practice tends to blur the line a fair bit---for instance, we frequently set up algorithms to optimise the undiscounted return, but use discount factors in estimating **value functions**.

 .. _`may not converge`: https://en.wikipedia.org/wiki/Convergent_series